 And with the inclusion of yogurt and a little less sugar, and a super simple method, these are exactly the kind of homemade snack that makes me excited.
 (Especially since I love to snack on these too!)

 My three kids all adore these muffins.
-They’re a great preschool snack, after school snack, or snack to go with lunch.
+They’re a great preschool snack, after school snack, or snack to go with lunch and are one of my all-time most popular kids muffin recipes.

-You could even swap in blueberries for the chocolate chips if your kids prefer the Blueberry Little Bites Muffins!
+(Know that you can swap in blueberries for the chocolate chips if your kids prefer blueberry mini muffins, or check out my Sprinkle Muffins.)

 Ingredients You Need

-Here’s a look at what you’ll need to make this recipe:
+Here’s a look at what you’ll need to make this recipe so you know what to pick up at the store and have on hand for baking.

 TIP: See the Notes at the bottom of the recipe for allergy variations to make these without eggs, dairy, and gluten.